 Tony Stewart has never been one to hold back his emotions, and after his win at the FedEx 400 in Dover on Sunday the 2011 NASCAR champion certainly let fly.

-That’s because the Daytona 500 is the Great American Race and the World’s Greatest Crapshoot.
+That’s because the Daytona 500, the Great American Race, is also the World’s Greatest Crapshoot.